-Now, what should be obvious is that Hegel’s rational dialectic pattern of argument assumes Kant’s conditions of possibility as entirely descriptive of the content of history, which is his evidence.
-And, in leaving the burden of explanation of the which to the actual content of history, Hegel has prohibited any further explanatory function for the conditions of possibility.
-Because of this, we can say that Hegel’s metaphysics are not scientific enough.
-And we understand this to be the case even if we can see in the Phenomenology all the elements of which Karl Marx made use when he stood Hegel on his feet in order to problematize the human animal’s πραξις, and thereby suggest an advanced description of the conditions of possibility.
-(We refer to those elements which can be found in the Phenomenology of Spirit, sections 178 through 196, during the reflections on Lordship and Bondage and, specifically, the bondsman’s labor.)
+I have now suggested that Hegel’s rational dialectic pattern of argument assumes Kant’s conditions of possibility as entirely descriptive of the content of history.
+However, what cannot be overlooked is that by looking towards the actual content of history for explanatory evidence, Hegel neglects any further explanatory function for the conditions of possibility.
+So, while Hegel understands the object as actual, and therefore implies the condition of that actuality—namely, the possible—he also neglects a description of the conditions which transform the possible into the actual.
+In other words, Hegel’s answer regarding which object adheres is unsatisfactory.
+This is the case even if the kernel of an advanced description of the conditions of possibility had already been presented in Hegel’s Phenomenology—a kernel which Karl Marx later made use of when he stood Hegel on his feet in order to problematize the human animal’s πραξις (praxis, “doing”), and thereby suggest an advanced description of the conditions of possibility.
+(I refer to those elements which can be found in The Phenomenology of Spirit, sections 178 through 196, during the reflections on Lordship and Bondage and, specifically, the bondsman’s labor.)

 “The character of da sein is its ‘there’ in such a way that, whether explicitly or not, it finds itself in its thrownness.
 In a mood, da sein is always brought before itself, and has always found itself, not in the sense of coming across itself by perceiving itself, but in the sense of finding itself in the mood that it has.”